app-js/idfm5paper/README.md

-# M5Paper with ESP-IDF and Arduino
+# IDFM5Paper for ESP-IDF, Arduino and M5EPD as component

 ## How to use example